Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-\textbf{Federated Dataset}: In RQ3, we aim to study a more realistic scenario and see its effect on federated learning quality.
-Since tasks on medical images are one of the main FL applications \citep{kairouz2021advances}, given patients' privacy concerns, a distributed medical image dataset is a perfect match with RQ3's goal.
+\textbf{Federated dataset}: In RQ3, we aim to study a more realistic scenario and see its effect on FL quality.
+Since tasks on medical images are one of the main FL applications \citep{kairouz2021advances}, given patients' privacy concerns, a distributed medical image dataset is a perfect match for RQ3's goal.
 Our medical imaging dataset is obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database \citep{adni}.
 The ADNI was launched in 2003 as a public-private partnership led by Principal Investigator Michael W. Weiner, MD.
 The primary goal of ADNI has been to assess and model the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
 For up-to-date information, see \url{www.adni-info.org}.
 In this work, we are leveraging 1,723 magnetic resonance images from 594 ($34.5\%$) Alzheimer's patients and 1,129 ($65.5\%$) presumed normal controls.
 These data were collected from six different centers that are used to simulate our federation.
 The number of data samples is unbalanced across centers (A: $15.7\%$, B:$16.7\%$, C:$4.3\%$, D:$12.5\%$, E:$14.9\%$, F:$35.9\%$).
-We extract the ten central slices in the axial plane of the images to train and test our models.
+We extract the 10 central slices in the axial plane of the images to train and test our models.

-\textbf{Data Distribution}: There is no need for any synthetic distribution for the ADNI dataset since it is already distributed.
+\textbf{Data distribution}: There is no need for synthetic distribution for the ADNI dataset since it is already distributed.
 However, since CIFAR-10 and Fashion MNIST datasets are centralized, we partition them and distribute samples to different clients.
 Furthermore, because we want to see the effect of the distribution of the dataset in RQ1 and RQ2, we partition these datasets with different degrees of non-iid.
 We include both iid (uniformly distributed between clients), and non-iid distributions since an iid distribution represents an ideal case.
 However, in real-world FL scenarios, the data tends to be more non-iid \citep{mcmahan2017communicationefficient}.